 All the talk in the blogosphere this week has been about the influence that ‘fake news’ may have had in the US election.
-Here we take a wider view of this phenomenon, to see where the trend is heading.
+As the best digital agency in Bangkok, we take a wider view of this phenomenon, to see where the trend is heading.
 Businesses which find fake news distasteful may still rightly ask whether they must nevertheless engage in the practice of generating and promoting it, on the grounds that their competitors could do the same and leave them at a disadvantage.

 The answer, thankfully, is a resounding NO. Although “post-truth” is now the word of the year according to Oxford English Dictionary, and its apparent successes in the political realm may lead to further expansion of this parasitical industry, its strength and influence are by necessity confined to the very realm it now occupies: that of political disruption.